Periodic Paralysis Network Support

 (Paperback | Kindle | eBooks)

 My name is JD and most of my work is done behind the scenes on the business side of PPNI.
-I enjoy PP research, web design and development and consulting in the areas of writing and task analysis.
 Susan keeps me well informed about PPNI online activities and I sincerely hope the information you find at PPNI is useful in many ways.
 Thank you for all the support and don’t hesitate to Contact me with any comments, questions, concerns or proposals.